JMGO N1S Ultimate Projector Review

 Movies

 The JMGO N1S Ultimate is a great projector for home theater use, especially if you value its versatile rotating gimbal stand.
 The unit is extremely bright, enough for a moderately lit room.
 Its contrast is no slouch; its blacks are more noticeably raised in very bright scenes, but overall, it's very good.
 It does have an annoyance: in order to display the Rec.
-2020 color space that is sometimes used in HDR content, the unit needs to be put in the 'Vivid' Picture Mode.
+2020 color space, which is sometimes used in HDR content, the unit needs to be set to the 'Vivid' Picture Mode.
 It's also not very accurate right out of the box; purists will definitely want to calibrate it to get an accurate image.

 Pros